SiriwatHuntra/PlantClassification/README.md

   - Model evaluation

 # File structure
 In input folder path should contain with sub folder inside for sameple:
-              Plant_Image
+-Plant_Image
-              --> Class_A
+--→Class_A
               --> Class_B
 Output of feature extraction will automatic labeling by sub folder names

 # Python File
   Extract